greggman/HappyFunTimes/docs/unity/multi-machine.md

 ## Custom Command Line Arguments

-If you look in the sample above in `LevelSettings.cs` you can see some code like this
+If you look in the sample above in `Assets/HappyFunTimes/Scripts/LevelSettings.cs` you can see some code like this

     void Awake()
     {